kirbluemodding/NewerSMBW-cw-henri/readme.md

 ### Source code

 don't use this mod's code lmao, it is a MESS. if you do and something goes horribly wrong, i will not be offering any support because:
--i'm kinda trash at coding
+- i'm kinda trash at coding
--no
+- no

 ### Bootstrap